mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `proxy_next_upstream error timeout;` <br/>
 **Context:** server, location

-Specifies in which cases a request should be passed to the next origin server.
+Specifies in which cases a request should be passed to the next server in the origin configuration.
 No change to the public version.

 ### [`proxy_next_upstream_timeout`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_next_upstream_timeout)